 Biochemical tests can be a useful tool for assessing the underlying causes of health problems.
 Tests may involve either stool, saliva, urine or blood samples and are carried out by independent testing laboratories in the UK and US.
 Test kits are provided by post, full instructions for sample collection are provided and completed tests are returned via post for analysis.

 Yeast overgrowth, bacterial imbalance, parasitic infection, insufficient digestive enzymes, intestinal inflammation, low levels of intestinal immunity, food intolerances and leaky gut are all common underlying causes of digestive discomfort.
 These underlying digestive imbalances may also contribute to seemingly unrelated health concerns such as fatigue and skin conditions.
 Comprehensive digestive tests can help to determine the cause of digestive problems.
+The test I use most often is the GI Map Test which asses intestinal flora, infection, inflammation and digestive function.
+The cost of this test is £295.

 Food Intolerance Testing